chengeng17/HitScreen/README.md

 We provide three models for screening, including:

-- HitScreen(Ankh_large)
+- HitScreen(Ankh Large)
 - HitScreen(ESM-2 150M)
 - HitScreen(ProtT5)

 Along with the corresponding model weights for the versions without UniMol.
-If your screening dataset is very large, you can use only the GCN-based model for screening.
+If your screening dataset of molecules is very large, you can use the GCN-encoded version for screening.
 The performance may slightly decrease, but processing time will be significantly reduced.
 Below are the results using the DEKOIS2.0 dataset:

 | Model                     | EF1% with UniMol | EF1% without UniMol |
 | ------------------------- | ---------------- | ------------------- |